Rakesh2lokam/PhilipsAssignment/README.md

 For clientside : 1)  Make sure you have the latest [Angular CLI]nstalled globally and RUN "npm install" to manage dependencies.
                  2)  Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-                 Once the app loads in the browser it will automatically
+                 Once the app loads in the browser it will automatically establishes connection to with server and gets data for every                      200ms, stores in channel array.
+For evey 500ms the graph will be updated with new point.

+# ScreenShot